AltGr/opam-wiki/Packaging.md

-If the above sentence makes no sense for you, you probably don’t know about either *git* or *github* (or both). *git* is a distributed version control system, very popular at the time we write those lines.
+If the above sentence makes no sense for you, you probably don’t know about either *git* or *github* (or both). *git* is a distributed version control system, very popular at the time we write these lines.
 Getting started with git is definitely a topic outside the scope of this short tutorial, but you can read about it on git’s [documentation](http://git-scm.com/documentation) page.